utahemre/Leaflet.GeoJSONAutocomplete/README.md

 - **pagingActive:** If your geojson service supports paging (accepts offset parameter) change this to true.

 #Paging Mode
-If your geojson service supports paging (accepts offset paramter), you can activate paging with pagingActive parameter in options.
+If your geojson service supports paging (accepts offset parameter), you can activate paging with pagingActive parameter in options.
 When you type any text and press Enter(or click Search Button), Autocomplete runs with paging mode.
 In paging mode Autocomplete draw all geometries on map in a page.

 #License